FederatedAI/FATE/python/federatedml/statistic/README.rst

    Figure 1 (RSA Intersection between party A and party B)

-In :ref:`figure 1` ,Party A has user id u1,u2,u3,u4, while Party B has u1,u2,u3,u5.
+In `figure 1` ,Party A has user id u1,u2,u3,u4, while Party B has u1,u2,u3,u5.
 After Intersection, party A and party B know their same user ids, which are u1,u2,u3, but party A know nothing about other user ids of party B, like u5, and party B know nothing about party A except u1,u2,u3 as well.
 While party A and party B transmit their processed id information to the other party, like :math:`Y-A` and :math:`Z-B`,